telerik/xaml-docs/knowledge-base/kb-datetimevalues-to-formattedstrings.md

 ---
-title: Formatting Display of DateTime Values in Selection Box
+title: Formatting Display of DateTime Values in RadComboBox
-description: "How to convert all DateTime values to list of formatted strings."
+description: "How to convert all DateTime values to list of formatted strings in RadComboBox."
 type: how-to
-page_title: How to Display DateTime Values as Formatted Strings in Selection Box for WPF
+page_title: How to Display DateTime Values as Formatted Strings in RadComboBox for WPF
 slug: kb-datetimevalues-to-formattedstrings
 position: 0
 tags: DateTime, AllowMultipleSelection, MultipleSelectionBoxTemplate